Steven W. Murphy LCDC, AADC – Program Director

-He was the dean and is an instructor of the San Antonio branch of an LCDC Training School, a proprietary school, training students to become Licensed Chemical Dependency Counselors.
+He is the owner of the Addiction Counselor Training School, a proprietary school, training students to become Licensed Chemical Dependency Counselors.

 He is currently the program director of The Right Step-San Antonio – the largest provider of drug and alcohol treatment providers in the south central United States offering inpatient and outpatient services based on the 12 steps and Christian counseling.

 Courtney Miller LCDC- Program Counselor

 Courtney Miller, LCDC, BS has been studying and working in Substance Use Disorder (SUD) Treatment since 2009.
 She has a Bachelor of Science in Psychology, Certified Anger Resolution Therapist (CART) and Board Certified Telehealth Professional II.
 Courtney is an instructor at the Addiction Counselor Training School.
 She has been a Program Counselor at The Right Step San Antonio, Kyle Correctional Center Therapeutic Community Program with The Gateway Foundation, The Integrated Treatment Program with the Center for Health Care Services at Haven for Hope, and is currently on staff at Positive Recovery Center San Antonio.
 She is an active advocate for SUD clients and professionals at the local, state, and national levels.
 Courtney joined The Texas Association of Addiction Professionals (TAAP) / The National Association of Alcohol and Drug Counselors (NAADAC) in 2010 and is the current President of the San Antonio Chapter of TAAP.

 Dr. Wiley Patterson